frillsdev/frills-neocities/content/blog/2023-september.md

 ## 👀 Perspective shift
 This whole ordeal, whilst leaving me with some intense anxiety and always-on alertness to anything she does that could possibly be a symptom of deterioriation, has made me more present and made me want to celebrate more and take her for more adventures.
 I want to spend less time working, more time with her and people I love.
 Life is fragile, make the most of it now.

+## 🍽 Sunday roast!!
+Part celebration, part making the most of life, part really wanted a yorkshire pudding!

+## 👨‍👩‍👧 Mum and dad popped over in the evening
+Not usually a common occurance as they live over and hour and a half away, but they came over for the evening to see Orla (and us).
+We made them dinner and I gave them a little card with Orla's pawprint on it and a few photos I got printed of them with her as a thank you for looking after us the week before.

+## 🐶 Dogsat Effie
+Looked after Effie for the day.
+Orla loved it, but Effie got bored of Orla trying to play very quickly

+## 🦠 COVID is going through the family
+We missed visiting family last weekend as we were on Orla Watch, but during that weekend and this week, two of our family have been admitted to hospital with COVID.
+They say bad things come in threes, but I feel like we've gone beyond that count this month!

+Looking forward to October, and hoping it brings far more health and happiness to everyone.
+This has been a monster of a month that I would like to not repeat.